-If you live in Florida, then you understand that hurricanes are a reality for Florida residents, and storm damage can even extend beyond the obvious.
-It’s something that is unfortunate, but something that every Florida resident should be prepared for if they are affected.
-Believe it or not, HVAC systems can be affected after a hurricane, which makes post-hurricane HVAC inspections extremely important for safety, comfort, and prevention of long-term damage.
-We are going to give you our top tips and checklist for a post-hurricane HVAC checklist from our experience at All Year Cooling and Plumbing.
+If you live in Florida, then you understand that hurricanes are a reality for Florida residents, and storm damage can extend beyond the obvious.
+It’s unfortunate, but it’s something that every Florida resident should be prepared for.
+Believe it or not, HVAC systems can be affected after a hurricane, which makes post-hurricane HVAC inspections extremely important for safety, comfort, and the prevention of long-term damage.
+We’re going to give you our top tips and checklist for a post-hurricane HVAC inspection based on our experience at All Year Cooling and Plumbing.

 How Hurricanes Can Damage Your HVAC System

-Hurricane damage is often focused on homes, extremities, and the typical things that you might worry about if you are facing a hurricane, leaving out HVAC systems.
+Hurricane damage is often focused on homes, structures, and the typical things you might worry about during a storm, leaving out HVAC systems.
 However, high winds, flooding, and flying debris can cause significant damage to your unit and ductwork.
-This can cause a multitude of problems like electrical shorts, corrosion, blocked airflow, and refrigerant leaks, which can all leave you without full HVAC efficiency.
-Hidden damage that you might not see right away can lead to more issues down the road, as well as unsafe operation and even full system failure if it’s not fixed soon enough.
+This can lead to problems such as electrical shorts, corrosion, blocked airflow, and refrigerant leaks, which can all reduce HVAC efficiency.
+Hidden damage that you might not see right away can cause more issues down the road, as well as unsafe operation and even full system failure if it’s not fixed soon enough.

 HVAC Checklist for Post-Hurricane

-Dealing with a hurricane can be devastating and difficult, but it can be a reality for many Florida residents.
-We understand how important it is to look at everything post-hurricane to assess damage, which includes your HVAC system.
-Because your HVAC sits outdoors, it can take on a lot of damage in the event of a hurricane, making this checklist an essential part of recovery from a hurricane.
-Here’s a step-by-step checklist that you can use to ensure your HVAC is not damaged and can run properly.
+Dealing with a hurricane can be devastating and difficult, but it’s a reality for many Florida residents.
+We understand how important it is to assess all possible damage after a storm, which includes your HVAC system.
+Because your HVAC unit sits outdoors, it can take on a lot of damage in the event of a hurricane, making this checklist an essential part of recovery.
+Here’s a step-by-step checklist you can use to ensure your HVAC system is safe and functioning properly.

 Turn It Off Before Inspecting

 The first thing you should always do is turn off the entire system before you start inspecting it to avoid any electrical hazards.
-You should also never restart an AC system right after a power surge or flood due to safety precautions.
+You should also never restart an AC system right after a power surge or flood for safety reasons.

 Inspect the Outdoor Unit for Visible Damage

-Because the HVAC unit is outdoors, there could be a possibility that it was affected by debris, flooding, or high winds.
-Look for visible damage, like debris, denting, and dislodged components.
-Look around for signs of flooding near the unit and remove any branches or leaves that might be blocking it.
+Because the HVAC unit is outdoors, there’s a possibility it was affected by debris, flooding, or high winds.
+Look for visible damage, such as debris, denting, or dislodged components.
+Check for signs of flooding near the unit and remove any branches or leaves that might be blocking it.

 Look at Electrical Connections and Wiring

-Be sure to be very careful when inspecting this part of your unit, but look for signs such as exposed wires, burnt smells, or tripped breakers.
+Be very careful when inspecting this part of your unit.
+Look for signs such as exposed wires, burnt smells, or tripped breakers.
 A professional should assess and repair any electrical damage done to your unit.

 Check for Flood or Water Damage

 Standing water can damage internal components of the HVAC system and lead to mold growth or system failure.
-It’s also important to note that saltwater exposure, which is common in coastal areas like Florida, can accelerate corrosion as well.
+It’s also important to note that saltwater exposure, which is common in coastal areas like Florida, can accelerate corrosion.

 Inspect Ductwork and Air Filters

-Although your ductwork might not be outdoors, there is still a potential that humidity or floodwaters can introduce contaminants, mold, and debris.
+Although your ductwork might not be outdoors, humidity or floodwaters can still introduce contaminants, mold, and debris.
 We recommend that you replace your air filters immediately following a hurricane.
-If you notice that any water has intruded into air ducts, it’s important to have them professionally cleaned to ensure there is no risk of mold growth.
+If you notice that water has entered your air ducts, it’s important to have them professionally cleaned to eliminate the risk of mold growth.

 Test Thermostat and Indoor Unit

-Only move on to this step if everything has been cleared for safety before you start this.
-Test out the thermostat and check that the display is working and the settings are reading accurately.
-Listen out for any unusual noises or vibrations upon turning it on.
+Only move on to this step once everything has been cleared for safety.
+Test the thermostat to ensure the display is working and the settings are accurate.
+Listen for any unusual noises or vibrations when turning the system on.

 Common Post-Hurricane HVAC Issues in Florida

-When it comes to hurricanes, there are a lot of factors that can cause damage, and HVAC systems can take the brunt of it as they are located outside.
-Here are some of the most common post-hurricane issues we’ve seen in Florida.
+When it comes to hurricanes, there are many factors that can cause damage, and HVAC systems can take the brunt of it since they are located outside.
+Here are some of the most common post-hurricane issues we’ve seen in Florida:

-Flood damage caused corrosion, motor failure, and short circuits
+- Flood damage causing corrosion, motor failure, and short circuits

-Power suggests that it is a result of compressor or circuit board damage
+- Power surges resulting in compressor or circuit board damage

-Reduced efficiency due to dirt, debris, and/or damaged components in the system
+- Reduced efficiency from dirt, debris, and/or damaged components in the system

 Preventative Measures You Can Take Pre-Hurricane

-Living in Florida means that you might experience multiple hurricanes, which is why we are here to give you some of the preventative measures you can take to minimize the damage as much as possible.
+Living in Florida means you might experience multiple hurricanes, which is why we’re here to give you some preventative measures you can take to minimize damage as much as possible.

-Install a surge protector to protect your HVAC system, specifically
+- Install a surge protector to protect your HVAC system

-Keep the area around your condenser free from debris throughout the year, including trees or bushes
+- Keep the area around your condenser free from debris throughout the year, including trees and bushes

 Schedule a Professional Inspection

-If you have gone through a hurricane and are trying to get things back to normal post-hurricane, it’s important to set up a professional inspection with All Year Cooling and Plumbing.
-We never recommend doing any repairs or extensive inspections yourself due to the dangers and risks associated with DIY HVAC maintenance and repair.
-Post-storm inspections are extremely important to ensure that everything is ready to be operable from the inside out.
-Not only this, but for safety and insurance purposes, it’s important to have your unit inspected prior to turning it back on and running it as normal.
-Hidden damages or buildup, like mold, could cause both costly maintenance and health problems.
-At All Year Cooling and Plumbing, we offer post-hurricane inspections to check the electrical components, refrigerant levels, drainage, ductwork, and system performance to ensure it’s safe for use.
-If you are interested in scheduling an inspection, contact us today, and we will get your system back up and running smoothly post-hurricane.
+For safety and insurance purposes, it’s important to have your unit inspected before turning it back on.
+Hidden damage or buildup, like mold, could lead to costly maintenance issues and health problems.
+At All Year Cooling and Plumbing, we offer post-hurricane inspections to check electrical components, refrigerant levels, drainage, ductwork, and system performance to ensure it’s safe for use.
+If you’re interested in scheduling an inspection, contact us today, and we’ll get your system back up and running smoothly after the hurricane.